-Review and Extension of the NPT

-- (Final Document, Para 163) the "Conclusions and Recommendations for Follow-on actions" of the 2010 Review Conference of the NPT, represent an outcome that can be built upon and further enhanced in the near future, to fully address the priorities of the Movement, in particular to realise a world free from nuclear weapons. - (Final Document, Para 165) The Ministers of the States Parties to the NPT commended the Chairmanship of H.E.
+Review and Extension of the NPT NONPROLIFERATION TREATY RELATED (Final Document, Para 163) The Ministers of States Parties to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) were of the view that the "Conclusions and Recommendations for Follow-on actions" of the 2010 Review Conference of the NPT, represent an outcome that can be built upon and further enhanced in the near future, to fully address the priorities of the Movement, in particular to realise a world free from nuclear weapons.
+(Final Document, Para 165) The Ministers of the States Parties to the NPT commended the Chairmanship of H.E.
 Libran N. Cabactulan of the Philippines, of the 2010 NPT Review Conference and the active engagement of NAM States Parties to the Treaty in its deliberations.
-(Final Document, Para 165) They highlighted the importance of implementing the action plans adopted by the conference on nuclear disarmament, on nuclear nonproliferation, on peaceful uses of nuclear energy and on the implementation of the 1995 resolution on the Middle East.
+(Final Document, Para 165) They highlighted the importance of implementing the action plans adopted by the conference on nuclear disarmament, on nuclear non- proliferation, on peaceful uses of nuclear energy and on the implementation of the 1995 resolution on the Middle East.
 (Final Document, Para 166) In this context, the Ministers of States Parties to the NPT welcomed the adoption by consensus of a detailed plan of action on "the Middle East, particularly implementation of the 1995 resolution on the Middle East" in the "Conclusions and Recommendations for Follow-on actions" of 2010 NPT Review Conference.
-NONPROLIFERATION (Final Document, Para 167) The Ministers of States Parties TREATY to the NPT expresses deep concern over the delay in the RELATED implementation of the measures contained in the Action Plan adopted by the 2010 NPT Review Conference on the implementation of the 1995 Resolution on the Middle East (Final Document, Para 169) The Ministers of States Parties to the NPT reiterated their call for the firm commitment by all States Parties to the Treaty to the implementation of all the provisions of the Treaty and called for the full implementation of the 13 practical steps (Final Document, Para 169) The Ministers of States Parties to the NPT underlined the agreement by consensus at the 2010 Review Conference of the NPT on practical steps... to eliminate nuclear weapons; the implementation of the resolution on the Middle East adopted by the 1995 Review and Extension Conference of the NPT Specific Modalities for Specific Deliberations (Final Document, Para 166) The Ministers urged the UN Secretary General and the co-sponsors of the 1995 Resolution, in consultation with the States of the region, to commence immediately necessary preparations to convene a conference in 2012, to be attended by all States of the Middle East on the establishment of a Middle East zone free of nuclear weapons and all other weapons of mass destruction...
-General Nuclear Safety and Security (Final Document, Para 177) The Ministers noted efforts of the IAEA in this regard including convening an
+(Final Document, Para 167) The Ministers of States Parties to the NPT expressed deep concern over the delay in the implementation of the 1995 Resolution on the Middle East (Final Document, Para 169) The Ministers of States Parties to the NPT reiterated their call for the firm commitment by all States Parties to the Treaty and called for the full implementation of the 13 practical steps (Final Document, Para 169) The Ministers of States Parties to the NPT ruderlined the agreement by consensus at the 2010 Review Conference of the NPT on practical steps to eliminate nuclear weapons; the implementation of the resolution on the Middle Eas